skalenetwork/bite-ts/README.md

 # bite.ts

 ## Description
 `bite.ts` is a library for encrypting transaction data using BLS public keys.
-It provides functionality to securely encrypt data and append metadata such as a magic number and epoch ID.
+It provides functionality to securely encrypt data and append metadata such as epoch ID.
+The library supports both single and dual committee encryption scenarios:

+- **Single Committee**: Normal operation where data is encrypted once with the current committee's BLS public key
+- **Dual Committee**: During committee rotation periods, data is encrypted twice - once with each committee's BLS public key to ensure seamless decryption during transitions

 ## Installation
 Install the library using npm: